openhab/website/blog/2018-12-16-mqtt-arrives-in-the-modern-openhab-2-x-architecture.md

 ### MQTT Generic Things

-It cannot be stressed enough, to consider changing existing MQTT client devices to a MQTT convention like the mentioned *Homie 3.x* convention.
+It cannot be stressed enough, to consider changing existing MQTT client devices to an MQTT convention like the mentioned *Homie 3.x* convention.
 That might not be possible in some cases though.

 Use one or multiple *Generic MQTT Things* to group an arbitrary number of channels each: